The Perfect Weekend in Sydney – Where to eat, drink and shop if you love vintage, and luxury but only have a couple of days to spare.

 I’m a big fan of The Matrix and couldn’t resist having my picture taken in one of the film’s locations.
 I was considering the bridge at first but the fountain from the scene with the woman in the red dress turned out to look more impressive in reality.

 P.S From Perth with Love!

-In the picture taken on one of Perth’s beautiful beaches, I’m wearing a vintage, 1960s to be exact, dress by David Warren and sunglasses by Megumi O. Photography Gregory Michael King.
+In the picture taken on one of Perth’s beautiful beaches, I’m wearing a vintage, from the 1960s to be exact, dress by David Warren and sunglasses by Megumi O. Photography Gregory Michael King.